 Installation Fee

-Carriers charge $50–$100+ for professional installation.
-This fee is frequently waived through authorized dealers like us, or during promotional periods.
+Providers charge $50-$100+ for professional installation.
+This fee is frequently waived through comparison and activation assistance services like us, or during promotional periods.
 Always ask before signing up.

 Early Termination Fee (ETF)